antonioa6608/antonioa6608/README.md

 ## Hi there 👋
+My name is Alex and here is some tech info about me
 <!--
 **antonioa6608/antonioa6608** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.